 Comparison of long bone’s cross-sections among specimens should be performed at the same location, usually defined as a percentage of the bone’s length (e.g., Ruff & Hayes 1983).
 Here, mid-diaphysis (i.e., 50% of bone length) was selected for complete bones, and, for fragmentary specimens (some fossils), it is the preserved level closest to mid-diaphysis that was used (the other specimens were resampled accordingly).
 Because of the xenarthran bones’ morphology, most examined cross-sections were located at the level of a prominent bony process.
 One could therefore consider selecting cross-sections avoiding those processes to test their influence on bone structural parameters.
 Acquiring cross-sectional properties along the whole diaphysis and assessing the proximodistal evolution of biomechanical properties can also be considered for complete bones (Houssaye & Botton-Divet 2018).

-In addition to the lifestyle of an individual, one can expect for its bone structure to be affected by age, health status, and possibly other factors varying intraspecifically (such as sex differences; Eckstein et al. 2007).
-Details regarding these potential factors are mostly unknown for fossils.
+In addition to lifestyle, one can expect that the factors affecting bone structure are the individual’s age, health status, and possibly other features varying intraspecifically (such as sex differences; Eckstein et al. 2007).
+Details regarding these potential factors are mostly unknown for fossils (and often for recent specimens as well).
 To control for these factors as much as feasible, the sampled specimens were chosen to be devoid of apparent bone diseases and skeletally mature (even though several presented a remnant of epiphyseal line, see above).
 It is our assumption that variations in bone structure that relate to a different lifestyle can be expected to be of greater magnitude than intraspecific variations.
 But this chiefly remains to be demonstrated.

 Conclusion